Avyaaz18/Elek-Blog/README.md

 ## 🛠️ Contributing

 We welcome contributions from the community!
 If you have ideas for new tutorials, projects, or reviews, feel free to create a pull request or open an issue.

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code as you like.

 ---